 Almuñécar consists of two large bays divided by a headland, Peñon del Santo, with it's monument to Abderraman I who landed here from Damascus in 755 before establishing the Emirate in Cordoba.
 Adjacent is the old town, overlooked by the Moorish Castillo de San Miguel.
 This was built by the Phoenicians, on the site of an earlier Roman fort, who originally gave the area the name of "Sexi" or "Exi" in the first millennium BC.
 Around the castle lies the old town, with its maze of old cobbled streets holding a myriad shops, bars and restaurants, as well as the town square - Plaza de la Constitucion - and museum.

-Almuñécar has a wealth of Roman ruins, remains from Moorish times and a fabulous collection of Miguel Moreno sculptures in the plazas.
+Almuñécar has a wealth of Roman ruins, remains from Moorish times and a fabulous collection of scuptures by Miguel Moreno sculptures in the plazas.
 An extensive network of aqueducts, with some perfectly preserved spans in excess of 130m long, terminate at the foot of the Moorish castle in an excavated Roman fish curing site, in which tanks of fish paste were salted & fermented to produce Garam, which was believed to have medicinal properties.
 Other sites include a Roman Columbarium, which is a burial chamber dated as being from 1st C AD, a recently excavated Roman bridge, as well as our 17th century Parish church, Iglesia de la Encamacion, which was the first church built in Granada province in the Baroque style.
 The patron of Almuñécar, La Virgen de la Antigua, is kept here.

 We celebrate a lot of fiestas and ferias here!
 See our page Fiestas, Ferias and Holidays in Almuñécar, Andalucia for a sample of what may be happening while your here with us.